Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 that way we can track state for each one while still having immediate-mode interface

+## Random Ideas

+will probably have to save most or all of these ideas for a later game, maybe Gourdian?

+Items for player to collect over the game:
+    watering can
+        allows player to get different liquids, pour them on things some liquids can be used like portal's gels to modify tiles or entitiess collision properties e.g.: water, slippery gel, tar, gasoline, lava spade
+        allows player to dig things up out of certain types of ground, maybe even poke enemies? gardening gloves
+        allow player to pick things up and carry them around music box
+        allows player to somewhat control the tempo of levels (or elements of level), slowing them down or speeding them up maybe different songs have different effects, have to be unlocked separately

+at some point, player could use spade or gardining gloves to dig up checkpoint flags and move them around
+    this could be required for late-game areas or for navigating subspace

 ## Monty On the Run ?